ast-grep/ast-grep.github.io/website/blog/new-ver-38.md

 ![Example of Customizable Code Highlighting](/image/blog/labels-demo.png)

 But the benefits don't stop at individual understanding.
 The labels field offers a fantastic way to embed more guidance directly into your rules, and it allow you to share coding best practices, style guide reminders, or domain-specific knowledge across your entire team.
 This feature helps disseminate expertise and maintain consistency effortlessly.
-For example, [Sam Wight](https://github.com/samwightt), the lables feature's proposer, is using ast-grep to help his team to write better [Angular code](/catalog/typescript/missing-component-decorator.html)!
+For example, [Sam Wight](https://github.com/samwightt), the labels feature's proposer, is using ast-grep to help his team to write better [Angular code](/catalog/typescript/missing-component-decorator.html)!

 ![Example of VSCode](/image/blog/labels-vscode.jpeg)